Jimmy1-arch/Project/README.md

 ```

 ## Log Management
-     1. All server logs are stored in server.log and client logs in client.log.
+     1. All server logs are stored in log.txt and client logs in log.txt
-     2. Logs include detailed timestamps for every event.
+     2. Logs include detailed timestamps for every execution done after succesfull connection by 'server' and 'client' side.

 ### Use of Logger Tool